 /imageon a new line and press Enter or click on the Image option in the menu to quickly add a new Image block.

-For more, visit our detailed instructions on adding blocks.
+For more information, visit our detailed instructions on adding blocks.

-Once you add the block, you will be presented with three methods to select your image:
+Once you add the Image block as described in the previous section, you will be presented with three methods to select your image:

 - Upload: Choose an image from your computer or device to add to your site.
 See supported file types.

 - Insert from URL: Paste a link to an image from the web.

 After you have added an image to the Image block, you can change the size.
 Click the image to reveal the resize handles that look like dots around the image.
 Then, click on a resize handle and drag the image to your desired size:

 To fine-tune the size and aspect ratio of an image, jump to this section.

 When you click on the block, a toolbar of options will appear: